moby/moby/docs/man/docker-create.1.md

    Set the PID mode for the container
      **host**: use the host's PID namespace inside the container.
      Note: the host mode gives the container full access to local PID and is therefore considered insecure.

+**--uts**=host
+   Set the UTS mode for the container
+     **host**: use the host's UTS namespace inside the container.
+     Note: the host mode gives the container access to changing the host's hostname and is therefore considered insecure.

 **--privileged**=*true*|*false*
    Give extended privileges to this container.
 The default is *false*.